 };

-Once you have your DOM Node, you can create the item:
+Once you have your DOM node, you can create the item:

-const item = new PSPDFKit.CustomOverlayItem({
+const item = new NutrientViewer.CustomOverlayItem({

 id: "custom-toolbar",